ArbitrumFoundation/docs/docs/gentle-introduction-dao.md

 id: gentle-intro-dao-governance
 title: A gentle introduction to Arbitrum DAO
 sidebar_label: A gentle introduction
-description: Learn about the Arbitrum DAO, the governance token $ARB, the role of delegates in the Arbitrum DAO, and more.
+description: Learn about the Arbitrum DAO, the $ARB governance token, how to claim $ARB tokens as an eligible airdrop recipient, the role of delegates in the Arbitrum DAO, and more.
+voice: Arbitrum DAO
+tone: Objective, succinct, precise.
+tense: Present - avoid present progressive.
+Past tense as needed.
+person: Second/third - address reader directly as "you" when appropriate, refer to the DAO as the DAO, not as "we".
 ---

 import DraftExpectationsPartial from '@site/docs/partials/_draft-expectations-partial.md';